-Last Updated on February 11, 2021 by Travels with Kids
+Last Updated on April 20, 2021 by worldoftravelswithkids

 We thought that multi generational travel or intergenerational travel (that is, having a holiday with grandparents) was something that only our family did.
 However, on a recent holiday, we saw how widespread and popular it is to combine several generations of family on one vacation and came up with this thought-provoking list about the benefits of travel in multigenerational groups.